Thursday, November 21, 2024

 Some historical and cultural context before your trip to Mostar

 Despite the beauty of the city, it’s hard not to acknowledge that the wound of the Bosnian war has not yet healed.
 It is tangible in the memory of the people who have lived it and the areas of the city that haven’t been entirely rebuilt.
 Visiting Mostar inevitably means remembering the atrocious war that happened not that long ago.
 Although Mostar seems to have been reborn from its ashes, the separation between the three religions and ethnicities in the city remains.
-Bosniaks are mainly Muslim, Serbs are mainly Orthodox, while Croats are Catholic.
+Bosniaks are mainly Muslim, Serbs are mainly Orthodox, and Croats are Catholic.

 Mostar Bridge

 Even the country’s politics still embodies this division.
 Did you know Bosnia and Herzegovina has not one but three presidents?
 Yes, three presidents are elected every four years, each representing one ethnic group/religion.
 The presidents then rotate and govern the country for eight months at a time.
-This, for instance, is something I did not now before visiting Mostar.
+This, for instance, is something I did not know before visiting Mostar.

 Enough with the history lessons as I am not the most suitable person to give them.
 You can find places in Mostar where you can learn more about the history of the city and country.
 However, my trip to Mostar made me realize how much I still need to learn, and I believe that’s the beauty of travel.